dlarson314/crease-solver/README.md

 angle they were before the fold, and we only list a much smaller set of creases that will change their angle.

 We may find that there are some degeneracies in the solution, even if all but three crease angles are known.
 In that case, it will be useful to know which folds are intended to be mountain folds and which folds are intended to be valley folds.
+If we know three edge arc lengths of a triangle, then there are two solutions (where vertex indices that were ordered counter-clockwise [on the unfolded paper as seen from the top] proceed in a clockwise or a counterclockwise solution on the sphere, again as seen from the top).
+It turns out that we need to consider both solutions.
+Because we want to be able to take spherical N-gons and progressively reduce N down to 3, the sides of the final triangle can have a handedness that they would not otherwise have, if they were not based on multiple arcs.
+This means we will be able to tell the difference between the clockwise and counter-clockwise solutions.
+We will also find that both solutions can be valid (with the paper not self-intersecting) answers.

 Now, if we specify enough angles at one node that all crease angles are known, then those crease angles are now known at the nodes at other ends of each of